 - i.
-The decision-maker may allow deviations from the standards contained in Figures 12.1.08.01 through 12.1.08.17 when necessary due to the location of existing buildings, constrained right-of-way, or to meet other community needs or goals for of the particular street segment.
-Such deviations may include, but are not limited to, the a width of a furnishings zone, sidewalk, median, or bike facility that is greater or less than that provided in Figures 12.1.08.01 through 12.1.08.17. - ii.
-These street design standards may also be modified by provisions of a particular Redevelopment Zoning District. - c.
+The decision-maker may allow deviations from the standards contained in Figures 12-1.8.01 through 12-1.8.17 when necessary due to the location of existing buildings, constrained right-of-way, or to meet other community needs or goals for of the particular street segment.
+Such deviations may include, but are not limited to, the width of a furnishings zone, sidewalk, median, or bike facility that is greater or less than that provided in Figures 12-1.8.01 through 12-1.8.17. - ii.
+These street design standards may also be modified by provisions specific to a particular Redevelopment Zoning District. - c.
 Block standards.
-Blocks created by new streets may not exceed 660 feet on any side of the block.
-Block perimeters may not exceed 2,000 feet. - d.
+Blocks created by new streets shall not exceed 660 feet on any side of the block.
+New block perimeters shall not exceed 2,000 feet. - d.
 Gates and guardhouses.
-Gates and guardhouses may not be installed on public or private streets or alleys in redevelopment zoning districts.
+Gates and guardhouses shall not be installed on public or private streets or alleys in Redevelopment Zoning Districts.
 This prohibition does not preclude gates that control access to a single parking lot. - e.
 Stormwater and landscape.
 The recommended filtration strategies from the Stormwater Design Toolkit (Martin County CRA, January 2012) should be used whenever feasible.
-Green infrastructure stormwater best practices, such as pervious paving, bioretention systems, rain gardens, bioswales, and stormwater planters, are encouraged to slow and treat stormwater while providing additional community benefits.
+Green infrastructure stormwater best practices, such as pervious paving, bioretention systems, rain gardens, bioswales, and stormwater planters, are encouraged to slow and treat stormwater runoff while providing additional community benefits.